Jacqueline Cochran Regional Airport: History

 Initially known as Naval Air Bases Detachment Thermal, the base's facilities were in rather poor condition.
 During the first few months of the Navy's occupancy, ACORN (Aviation Construction, Ordnance and Repair - Navy) units and Seabees made extensive improvements.
 The airfield had a maximum capacity of 2,424 enlisted men and 264 officers.
 A hospital was located at the facility and had a maximum capacity of 119 patients, 68 nurses, 13 officers, and 16 enlisted men.
 There were approximately 254 buildings consisting of 237 military buildings built by the War Department and 17 non-military buildings (present at the time of base acquisition).
 The airfield was improved with approximately 250 buildings, heating, lighting, telephone, sewer, water and power systems.
 NAB Thermal provided pilot refresher training and aircraft strength reached 115, including the F6F Hellcat, F4U Corsair, TBM Avenger, SB2C Helldiver, and SBD Dauntless.
 Station aircraft consisted of a J4F, an N2S, an NE, and a GB.

 The Navy closed Thermal on November 1, 1945, returning the field to the Army two months later.
 The site was declared surplus effective November 16, 1945, and transferred to the War Assets Administration (WAA) on January 23, 1947.

 The War Assets Administration turned the military airfield to civil control during 1947 and 1948.
 Approximately 39 acre were deeded on June 20, 1947, to United Date Growers of California.
 Approximately 40 acre were deeded on September 2, 1947, to Coachella Valley County Water District.
 On December 21, 1948, it was returned to the County of Riverside via quitclaim deed for use as a municipal airport.

 Current era

 Today, Thermal is a municipal airport serving general aviation.

 It is divided into 17 parcels totaling 2549 acre of land owned by both public and private entities.
 Approximately 2285 acre are owned by the County of Riverside for use as a municipal airport.
 The balance is used for agriculture and airpark development.
 Approximately 188 acre of the property transferred from the DoD to the County of Riverside were subsequently transferred to private parties.

+The airport sees consistently high passenger usage annually in the December - March time periods, due to a heavy influx of wealthy equestrian participants in the Coachella Desert Circuit horse show.